 Training with GPUs

-You can run your training jobs on Cloud ML Engine with graphics processing units (GPUs).
+You can run your training jobs on AI Platform with graphics processing units (GPUs).
 GPUs are designed to perform mathematically intensive operations at high speed.
 They can be more effective at running certain operations on tensor data than adding another machine with one or more CPU cores.

-As with many other aspects of running training jobs, the Cloud ML Engine training service doesn't provide any special interface for working with GPUs.
+The AI Platform training service doesn't provide any special interface for working with GPUs.
 You can specify GPU-enabled machines to run your job, and the service allocates them for you.
-You assign TensorFlow Ops to GPUs in your trainer code.
-When you specify a machine type with GPU access for a task type, each instance assigned to that task type is configured identically (as always): the service runs a single replica of your trainer code on each machine.
+When you specify a machine type with GPU access for a task type, each instance assigned to that task type is configured identically (as always): the service runs a single replica of your code on each machine.

 Some models don't benefit from running on GPUs.
 We recommend GPUs for large, complex models that have many mathematical operations.
 Even then, you should test the benefit of GPU support by running a small sample of your data through training.